Ulmu, Ialoveni: Ulmu today

 Ulmu is a village with a medium count of inhabitants.
 Due to the immigration, the population count have been suffered a decline.

 The education in Ulmu is provided by a high school and a kindergarten.
 The high school from this village is named after the well-known, Romanian writer, Mihai Eminescu, there is also a post office, a newly built hospital (from 2011), some stores and a culture house.
 As of 2010, the construction of a new auto magistrale has begun.
 It aims to link the neighboring villages of Văsieni, Ruseștii Noi and Ulmu itself to the European magistrale M1 directly.
 There are some negotiations with the government to allocate funds to pave the road.
 The mobile phone and 3G internet coverage is being provided by 3-4 antennas which are situated on village's key points.
 There is also a cable operator, which is very popular here.
-The buses and minibuses circulate according to an established schedule from Chisinau, it takes around 30–40 minutes to get from Ulmu to Chisinau and vice versa.
+The buses and minibuses circulate according to an established schedule from Chișinău, it takes around 30–40 minutes to get from Ulmu to Chișinău and vice versa.

 Both young men and old men are privileged by the village hall.
 Thus, the village has many attractions for the youth, like soccer fields, libraries, playgrounds and for the old men it has a public eatery and a nursing home.